jhumelsine/jhumelsine.github.io/_posts/2023-08-24-its-your-move.md

 The first two sites are related, so there’s some duplication.
 Both sites also have great resources on Refactoring and Code Smells.

 For more of my take on Design Patterns, See: [Index of my Design Patterns Blogs](https://jhumelsine.github.io/table-of-contents#design-patterns) and [Design Pattern Foundations AI Notebook](https://notebooklm.google.com/notebook/ec8ed593-cd93-4a65-8615-2233bef3d910?_gl=1*u5eebw*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzAkdDE3NDk1NjA5MjQkajYwJGwwJGgw).

+__Addendum__: I've stumbled upon what appears to be the complete [Gang of Four Design Pattern](https://www.cs.unc.edu/~stotts/GOF/hires/contfso.htm) book online posted by the University of North Carolina Computer Science Department.